sama9767/terminated-trials-study/README.md

 This part focuses on processing historical entries related to ClinicalTrials.gov registered terminated trials and relies on ['cthist'](https://github.com/bgcarlisle/cthist) package developed by [BG Carlisle](https://github.com/bgcarlisle).

 ## Input
 The dataset used for processing should include trial ID  (nctid) of ClinicalTrials.gov registered trials with recruitment status ('recruitment_status') specified as "Terminated" in the registry.
+Refer the script

 ## Dependencies:
 1. The 'cthist' package is utilised to obtain historical entries for the terminated trials